Brian-Magnuson/nico/docs/design/overview.md

 2.5E+3      // Same as above
 ```

 Base prefixes are not allowed for floating-point literals.
+You cannot write FP-numbers using binary, octal, or hexadecimal notation.
+This is because we always interpret FP literals as numbers, not bit patterns (even though the bit patterns for FP numbers are well established),
+and there is no standard way to represent non-natural numbers in these bases.

-FP literals with no fractional part require a `.0` to distinguish them from integer literals.
-FP literals less than 1 require a leading `0` before the decimal point to be recognized as numbers.
+FP literals with no fractional part require either a `.0` or a type suffix like `f32` or `f64` (see below) to distinguish them from integer literals.
+FP literals with an absolute value between 0 (inclusive) and 1 (exclusive) require a leading `0` before the decimal point to be recognized as numbers.
 ```
 42.0
 0.5